abhinmodgil/aisoc_output/1716286230.10158622/4_execution_plan.md

 ### Reasoning Monologue

-1.  **Overall Analysis:** The alert is for a potential DoS attack (T1498), likely involving a bot targeting the `/cart/add` endpoint.
-Since it's internal, we should focus on identifying the source and impact across the environment.
+1.  **Overall Analysis:** The alert is for a potential DDoS attack (T1498), likely involving a bot targeting the e-commerce system.
+The attacker appears to have used a private IP, which could indicate internal reconnaissance or a compromised device.
-2.  **Strategy for Wazuh Queries:** We need to confirm if this is part of a larger pattern.
-A broader time range (last 24 hours) will help us identify whether this is isolated or ongoing.
-Additionally, searching for related alerts can reveal additional context.
-3.  **Strategy for MISP Query:** The source IP is suspicious.
-Checking MISP for known threats can provide valuable insights into its history and associations.
-4.  **Strategy for Velociraptor Query:** Understanding the local context is crucial.
-Knowing which process initiated the request and whether there were concurrent activities can help determine intent and scope.
+2.  **Strategy for Wazuh Query:** Since we know the source IP (`198.51.100.25`) and destination IP (`88.88.88.88`), we can filter for POST requests specifically from that source within a reasonable time frame (e.g., 1 hour).
+3.  **Strategy for Velociraptor Query:** We want to confirm if the POST request triggered a response (HTTP 200) and whether it was handled by the expected web server process.
+Additionally, we should check for any unusual child processes, network connections, or file changes initiated by the web server process.
+4.  **Strategy for MISP Query:** Given the nature of the attack, we should verify if the source IP has been flagged as malicious in MISP.
+If it exists, we'll gather additional context such as related events, tags, and reputation scores.

 ### Execution Plan

 Tool: Wazuh
-Question: Show all POST requests to `/cart/add` on `ALU-WEB-PROD-01` in the last 24 hours.
-Are there any unusual patterns?
+Question: Show all POST requests from Source IP `198.51.100.25` to Agent IP `10.50.1.10` in the last hour.
+Were there other suspicious requests?
 Action Type: Search
 Input Parameters:
-  agent_name: ALU-WEB-PROD-01
+  source_ip: 198.51.100.25
+  destination_ip: 10.50.1.10
   http_method: POST
-  url_path: /cart/add
-  time_window: 24h
+  time_window: 1h
 <EXECUTE>
-agent.name:"ALU-WEB-PROD-01" AND data.http_method:"POST" AND data.url_path:"/cart/add" AND @timestamp:[2024-05-20T10:10:30.456Z TO 2024-05-21T10:10:30.456Z]
+agent.name:"ALU-WEB-PROD-01" AND data.httpmethod:"POST" AND data.dstip:"10.50.1.10" AND data.srcip:"198.51.100.25" AND @timestamp:[2024-05-21T09:05:30.456Z TO 2024-05-21T10:20:30.456Z]
 </EXECUTE>
 ---
-Tool: Wazuh
+Tool: Velociraptor
-Question: Search for any other alerts related to `ALU-WEB-PROD-01` in the last week.
-Are they related to DDoS attempts?
+Question: Search web server logs on `ALU-WEB-PROD-01` for any POST requests from `198.51.100.25` that resulted in a 200 OK status.
 Action Type: Search
 Input Parameters:
-  agent_name: ALU-WEB-PROD-01
+  hostname: ALU-WEB-PROD-01
-  time_window: 7d
+  source_ip: 198.51.100.25
+  http_status_code: 200
 <EXECUTE>
-agent.name:"ALU-WEB-PROD-01" AND @timestamp:[2024-05-14T10:10:30.456Z TO 2024-05-21T10:10:30.456Z]
+SELECT * FROM web_accesslog(host="ALU-WEB-PROD-01") WHERE srcip="198.51.100.25" AND httpstatuscode=200
 </EXECUTE>
 ---
 Tool: MISP